-Lifespan CS and OC canisters expire in approximately 5 years.
+Lifespan: CS and OC canisters expire in approximately 5 years.

-Unable to locate.
+Manufacturer's Description: Unable to locate from the manufacturer, provided by the subject matter experts.
 Chlorobenzylidene malononitrile (CS) is one of the most commonly used "tear gases" in the world.
 It can be liquid, gaseous, or solid substance intended to produce temporary discomfort through being vaporized or otherwise dispersed in the air.
 Law enforcement (LE) agencies have found this agent invaluable when faced with combative suspects, for crowd/riot control, and for alleviating barricaded subject situations.
 LE use it to help control individuals or groups without the need for a higher level of force.
 There are four different deployment methods of chemical agents (Aerosol - most commonly used by police departments, Fogging, Pyrotechnics, and blast expulsion).
 All methods of deployment can be affected by certain environmental and physical conditions (wind, rain, temperature, distance, and proximity to others).
 At standard daily temperatures and pressures, CS forms a white crystal with a low vapor pressure and poor solubility in water.